StoneStepsInc/StoneStepsWebalizer/README.md

     **User Agent Name Mangling Filters**

-    If `UseClassicMangleAgents` is set to `yes`, filter-based mangling method will be used instead, in which case if exclude and group agent argument lists are empty and `MangleAgents` is set to a non-zero value, pre-defined exclude and group filters will be added for each of the 4 supported levels of `MangleAgents`.
+    If `UseClassicMangleAgents` is set to `no`, filter-based mangling method will be used instead, in which case if exclude and group agent argument lists are empty and `MangleAgents` is set to a non-zero value, a few predefined exclude and group filters will be added for each of the 4 supported levels of `MangleAgents`.

     When user agent arguments are being processed, Stone Steps